erickarambulo/youtube/analysis.md

 Finally, education occupies the third position, reflecting the desire of some viewers to learn from YouTubers on diverse subjects and stay informed.

-- Demographics of Top 50 YouTubers' Nationality
+- Sum of Subscribers for demographics of YouTubers' Nationality